 - grilled steak or 2-3 lamb cutlets plus a baked potato and side salad or

-- baked fish with lemon and a sprinkle of dried Italian herbs, accompanied by boiled potato or pumpkin, along with steamed beans and broccoli.
+- baked fish with lemon and a sprinkle of dried Italian herbs, accompanied by boiled mashed kumera or orange sweet potato, along with steamed beans and broccoli.

 Knowing your small local shops is a great help here.
 Forget the supermarket which is geared to families and packs meat in bulk packs of four+plus serves.
 At your local butcher, you can purchase one steak or one chicken breast on your way home and your local fish shop won’t mind if you ask for one fish fillet.
 Ditto for one banana or one orange at your local fruit shop or even a single bread roll from the local hot bread shop.
 Easy, but those shops have to be handy.